Non-Linear Operator-valued Elliptic Flows with Application to Quantum Field Theory: Technical Results on the Flow

 The ellipticity condition given by (\ref{condition expo decay}) does not require bounded initial data $\Upsilon _{0}$.
 By contrast, Theorem \ref {lemma constante of motion copy(3)} (i) and Corollary \ref{lemma constante of motion copy(4)} are only interesting results on \emph{bounded} operators $ \Upsilon _{0}$.
 This is a strong limitation as the unboundedness of $ \Upsilon _{0}$ should not imply any issue on the convergence of the flow, $ \Upsilon _{0}$ being bounded from below.

 In fact, the ellipticity property given by Corollary \ref{lemma constante of motion copy(4)} can be adapted by allowing unbounded operators $\Upsilon _{0} $.
 This is done at the cost of additional assumptions.
 First, we need the initial ellipticity property (\ref{condition expo decay}).
 Secondly, we require the initial data $D_{0}$ to be Hilbert-Schmidt in order to use properties of the trace.
-Having such hypotheses at our disposal, one can show that $X=\Delta _{t}$ is in some sense again elliptically bounded from above with respect to $Y=D_{t}$ at each fixed time $t\in \mathbb{R}_{0}^{+}$.
+Having such hypotheses at our disposal, we show the following assertion:

 \begin{theorem}[Elliptic operator flow -- Hilbert-Schmidt case] \mbox{} Take a self-adjoint operator $\Upsilon _{0}=\Upsilon _{0}^{\ast }$ and $\mu \in \mathbb{R}$ such that $\Upsilon _{0}\geq -\left( \mu -\varepsilon \right) \mathbf{1}$ for some $\varepsilon \in \mathbb{R}^{+}$.
 Let $ D_{0}=\pm D_{0}^{\top }\in \mathcal{L}^{2}(\mathfrak{h})$ ($D_{0}\neq 0$) and assume that $\mathfrak{D}_{0}\geq 0$.